2012 Summer Olympics: Venues

 There were some issues with the original venues not being challenging enough or being financially unviable.
 Both the Olympic road races and the mountain bike event were initially considered to be too easy, so they were eventually scheduled on new locations.
 The Olympic marathon course, which was set to finish in the Olympic stadium, was moved to The Mall, since closing Tower Bridge was deemed to cause traffic problems in central London.
 North Greenwich Arena 2 was scrapped in a cost-cutting exercise, Wembley Arena being used for badminton and rhythmic gymnastics events instead.

 Test events were held throughout 2011 and 2012, either through an existing championship such as 2012 Wimbledon Championships or as a specially created event held under the banner of London Prepares.
 Team GB House was the British Olympic Association's operational HQ up to and during the 2012 Olympic and Paralympic Games.
 Designed by architects Gebler Tooth on the top floor of an office building in Westfield Stratford City, it combined the team HQ, athletes' "Friends and Family" lounge, Press Centre, and VIP lounge.

 Public transport

 The Olympic Javelin high-speed service ran between St Pancras and Ebbsfleet, via Stratford.

-IOC's initial evaluation felt that, if transport improvements were delivered in time for the Games, London would cope.
+IOC's initial evaluation felt that, if transport improvements were delivered in time for the Games, London would cope with the high demand.
 Transport for London (TfL) carried out numerous improvements in preparation for 2012, including the expansion of the London Overground's East London Line, upgrades to the Docklands Light Railway and the North London Line, and the introduction of a new "Javelin" high-speed rail service.
 According to Network Rail, an additional 4,000 train services operated during the Games, and train operators ran longer trains during the day.
 During the Games, Stratford International station was not served by any international services (just as it had not been before the Games), westbound trains did not stop at Hackney Wick railway station, and Pudding Mill Lane DLR station closed entirely during the Games.